michavardy/gitlab_search/README.md

 ---
 ## Overview

-The Gitlab-Search is an internal CLI and web application tool designed to search through projects and subgroups for keywords and regular expressions (regex) .
+Gitlab-Search is an internal CLI and web application tool designed to search through gitlab projects and subgroups for keywords and regular expressions (regex) .
 This tool helps streamline the process of searching and analyzing codebases, enabling developers to efficiently locate specific patterns or function calls across projects and subgroups.

 ## Features